Medical, Vision, Dental Insurance

 Medical Insurance: Exceptional Care, Close to You.

-Benefit-eligible faculty and staff may choose between two medical plan options.
+Benefit-eligible faculty and staff may choose between three medical plan options.
 The plan you choose determines how much you pay for services, and how much the plan pays.
-Both employer-sponsored medical plans offer 100% preventive care and access to a vast network of Anthem providers in the National PPO (BlueCard PPO) plan.
+All employer-sponsored medical plans offer 100% preventive care and access to a vast network of Anthem providers in the National PPO (BlueCard PPO) plan.

-- Anthem HSA: Lowest monthly premiums and highest deductibles.
+- Anthem HSA 2: Lowest monthly premiums and highest deductibles.
 Includes HSA, individual accident insurance and critical illness insurance.

 - Anthem PPO: Lower deductibles and out-of-pocket maximums.